Press "Enter" to skip to content

 OK.
 Time to give Dean Markley some “benefit of the doubt”.

 Dean Markley may still be selling a really nice cable.
-All cables are not created equal: in addition to capacitance, shielding, handling noise, and durability count for a lot too.
+All cables are not created equal: in addition to capacitance, the shielding, handling noise, and durability count for a lot too.
 Maybe they’ve done a great cable design job here.
 Or maybe they’ve bought a quality cable from a big cable manufacturer, dressed it up and stuck their logo on it, which would be totally fine and what many companies do anyway.
 But I they should do something important when they sell it…

 Guitar and bass players care about their tone.
 We know cables make a small difference to our sound, one the audience won’t notice, but it is important to us.
-Don’t market to us a ton of bull.
+Don’t market to us with a ton of bull.
 Tell us what we need to know.
 Tell us how the cable really compares to others on the market, in real meaningful terms.
 And don’t ever assume your customers are less smart than a marketing department with an ethical deficit.

 Do that and you will win lasting brand loyalty and respect.